fazrigading/fazrigading/README.md

 - 🎓 I have graduated from Informatics (Computer Science) in Mulawarman University, Indonesia.

-- 🔭 I’m currently writing research on object detection and instance segmentation.
+- 🔭 I’m currently writing researches on object detection and instance segmentation for Scopus Q2 and Q3 journals.

-- 🌱 I’m currently learning MCP.
+- 🌱 I’m currently learning MCP, vLLM, and such.

 - 📫 Email me [here.](mailto:fazrigading@gmail.com)